chaynHQ/bloom-backend/README.md

 - Skip these steps if this is not your first time running the app locally

-   - Create a database in your local database and name it `bloom` `CREATE DATABASE bloom WITH OWNER = postgres ENCODING = 'UTF8' CONNECTION LIMIT = -1;`
+   - Create a database in your local database and name it `bloom` SQL statement: `CREATE DATABASE bloom WITH OWNER = postgres ENCODING = 'UTF8' CONNECTION LIMIT = -1;`

    - Generate an ormconfig.json file
       `yarn typeorm:migration:generate -- bloom_backend`

+      if the message above is returned the message below, that's okay:

-      if ```shell
+      ```shell
       No changes in database schema were found - cannot generate a migration.
-To create a new empty migration use "typeorm migration:create" command
+To create a new empty migration use typeorm migration:create command
-      ``` is shown in the cli that's okay.
-A new ormconfig.json shoudlve been generated.
+      ```

 - Don't skip these steps: